junxit/us-congress-bills-111/bill.md

     - **(K)** State, local, and tribal government.
   - **(2)** *Disqualification* An individual shall not be appointed as a member of the Commission if such individual possesses any personal financial interest in the discharge of any of the duties of the Commission.
   - **(3)** *Terms* Members shall be appointed for the life of the Commission.
-- **(c)** *Appointment; initial meeting*
+- **(c)** *Appointment; first meeting*
   - **(1)** *Appointment* Members of the Commission shall be appointed not later than 45 days after the date of the enactment of this Act.
-  - **(2)** *Initial meeting* The Commission shall hold its initial meeting on the date that is 60 days after the date of the enactment of this Act.
-If not all Commission members are selected by that date, the Commission shall hold its initial meeting within 15 days of the appointment of all Commission members.
+  - **(2)** *First meeting* The Commission shall hold its first meeting on the date that is 60 days after the date of enactment of this Act, or not later than 30 days after the date on which funds are made available for the Commission, whichever is later.
-  - **(3)** *Ethics* At the initial meeting of the Commission, the Commission shall draft appropriate ethics guidelines for commissioners and staff, including guidelines relating to conflict of interest and financial disclosure.
-The Commission shall consult with the Senate and House Committees on the Judiciary while drafting the guidelines and furnish the Committees with a copy of the completed guidelines.
+  - **(3)** *Ethics* At the first meeting of the Commission, the Commission shall draft appropriate ethics guidelines for commissioners and staff, including guidelines relating to conflict of interest and financial disclosure.
+The Commission shall consult with the Senate and House Committees on the Judiciary as a part of drafting the guidelines and furnish the Committees with a copy of the completed guidelines.
 - **(d)** *Meetings; quorum; vacancies*
   - **(1)** *Meetings* The Commission shall meet at the call of the co-chairs or a majority of its members.
-  - **(2)** *Quorum* Seven members of the Commission, including at least 2 members chosen by either the Senate majority leader, Speaker of the House, or Senate majority leader and Speaker of the House in agreement with the President and 2 members chosen by either the Senate minority leader, House minority leader, or Senate minority leader and House minority leader in agreement with the President, shall constitute a quorum for purposes of conducting business, except that 2 members of the Commission shall constitute a quorum for purposes of receiving testimony.
+  - **(2)** *Quorum* Seven members of the Commission, including at least 2 members chosen by either the Senate Majority Leader, Speaker of the House, or Senate Majority Leader and Speaker of the House in agreement with the President and 2 members chosen by either the Senate Minority Leader, House Minority Leader, or Senate Minority Leader and House Minority Leader in agreement with the President, shall constitute a quorum for purposes of conducting business, except that 2 members of the Commission shall constitute a quorum for purposes of receiving testimony.
   - **(3)** *Vacancies* Any vacancy in the Commission shall not affect its powers, but shall be filled in the same manner in which the original appointment was made.
 If vacancies in the Commission occur on any day after 45 days after the date of the enactment of this Act, a quorum shall consist of a majority of the members of the Commission as of such day, so long as at least 1 Commission member chosen by a member of each party, Republican and Democratic, is present.
 - **(e)** *Actions of commission*
   - **(1)** *In general* The Commission—